google/lmctfy/PRIMER.md

 lmctfy requires a canonical tasks hierarchy it uses to keep track of groups of tasks.
 The `TasksHandler` contains this logic.
 The current implementation is the `CgroupTasksHandler` which uses the `freezer` cgroup hierarchy to track tasks.

-### Lock Handler

-The `LockHandler` enables the concurrent access of each container by synchronizing certain operations.
-The current implementation is `FileLocksHandler` which uses in-process and file locks to synchronize container access.

 ## Other

-Feel free to e-mail the project's mailing list: <lmctfy@googlegroups.com>.
+Feel free to e-mail the project's mailing list with any questions: <lmctfy@googlegroups.com>.